Teleprompters and laptops in the rain. Expensive electronics and water. What could be better?

 Still, when I’m asked to come up with a solution, I’m happy for the challenge.

-I’d like to share some solutions and best practices for teleprompting in the rain or other wet conditions, like boats.
+Here’s some best practices for teleprompting in the rain or other wet conditions, like boats.

 One event was for Arnold Schwarzenegger’s 2006 inauguration as California Governor in Sacramento.
-We were told the weather forecast and that I would need to place my camera teleprompter on a jib.
+We were told the weather forecast was rainy and that I would need to place my camera teleprompter on a jib.

 Giant 55 gallon contractor garbage bags are your friend.
 I wrapped the camera as well as the jib motors in such a way that any rain wouldn’t pool (affecting the weight and balance.)
 I also had to prevent any water that might drip down cables to the monitor.
 I bought clear plastic bags to cover the monitor screen.